PelionIoT/meta-mbl/docs/walkthrough.md

 ```
 bitbake mbl-console-image
 ```
+You will see several "WARNING" messages in the `bitbake` output - these are safe to ignore.

 **File locations**

 The paths of these files are given in the table below, where `<MACHINE>` should be replaced with the MACHINE value for your device from the table in [section 6](#set-up-build-env).